How to interpret the chart

 other and to the corresponding higher groupings.

-The chart is based on the recent work aimed at resolving the molecular
+The chart is based on extensive recent work aimed at resolving the molecular

 The chart depicts a phylogenetic tree in terms of a hierarchical grouping of families.